jwongsyann/datasciencecourseproject/CodeBook.md

 ---
 title: "CodeBook"
-output: html_document
 ---

-The additional variable descriptions are as follows,
+The additional variable descriptions (units in brackets) are as follows,

-- testset         : measurements dataset for test subjects
+- testset         : measurements dataset for test subjects (seconds)
-- testlabels      : label dataset for test subjects
+- testlabels      : label dataset for test subjects (N/A)
-- testsubjects    : subject dataset for test subjects
+- testsubjects    : subject dataset for test subjects (N/A)
-- trainset        : measurements dataset for train subjects
+- trainset        : measurements dataset for train subjects (seconds)
-- trainlabels     : label dataset for train subjects
+- trainlabels     : label dataset for train subjects (N/A)
-- trainsubjects   : subject dataset for train subjects
+- trainsubjects   : subject dataset for train subjects (N/A)
 - features        : features dataset.
+(N/A)
-- activitylabels  : label dataset for all activities
+- activitylabels  : label dataset for all activities (N/A)
-- totaltestset    : measurement, label and subject datasets merged for test subjects
+- totaltestset    : measurement, label and subject datasets merged for test subjects (seconds)
-- totaltrainset   : measurement, label and subject datasets merged for train subjects
+- totaltrainset   : measurement, label and subject datasets merged for train subjects (seconds)
-- totalfeatures   : features dataset appended with 3 additional id variables, "Subject", "Activity" and "Set"
+- totalfeatures   : features dataset appended with 3 additional id variables, "Subject", "Activity" and "Set" (N/A)
-- totalset        : measurement, label and subject datasets merged for both test and train subjects
+- totalset        : measurement, label and subject datasets merged for both test and train subjects (Seconds)
-- meanlevels      : Level factors for mean variables
+- meanlevels      : Level factors for mean variables (N/A)
 - stdlevels       : Level factors for standard deviation variables.
+(N/A)
 - subsetfeatures  : subsetted features dataset appended with the id variables, "Subject", "Activity" and "Set".
+(N/A)
-- subsetdata      : Tidy data of subsetted totalset dataset using the subsetfeatures as subsetting factors.
+- subsetdata      : Tidy data of subsetted totalset dataset using the subsetfeatures as subsetting factors. (seconds)
-- subsetMelt      : Skinny tidy data of id variables "Subject" and "Activity" and all other subsetfeatures except "Set"
+- subsetMelt      : Skinny tidy data of id variables "Subject" and "Activity" and all other subsetfeatures except "Set" (seconds)
-- subsetcast      : Tidy dataset of average values of all variables in the subsetMelt dataset, for each subject and activity.
+- subsetcast      : Tidy dataset of average values of all variables in the subsetMelt dataset, for each subject and activity. (seconds)

 The original variable descriptions are as follows;